 The Downs Link is a 36.7 miles (59.1 km) footpath and bridleway linking the North Downs Way at St. Martha's Hill in Surrey with the South Downs Way near Steyning in West Sussex and on via the Coastal Link to Shoreham-by-Sea.
 It is waymarked and open to walker, horse riders and cyclists.

 A must visit if you love quality produce, a fantastic atmosphere and glorious scenery.
-Offering the best wine we've ever tasted with exquisite cheese & charcuterie boards, to superb coffees/teas with the addition of delicious pastries and cakes...
+Offering a variety of absolutely fantastic wines with exquisite cheese & charcuterie boards, to superb coffees/teas with the addition of delicious pastries and cakes...
 You really can't go wrong with it only being a short drive away.
-We hope to offer our pony cart ride to just top off this experience!

 The set up at The Kin Bubble, our wine bar & café, is relaxed and informal.
 Customers are seated on a first-come-first-served basis and no bookings are accepted.

 We offer a small, changing menu of light bites which are inspired by a European wine bar - think sharing boards, charcuterie, anchovies and antipasti.
 Our suppliers are very important to us so we try to use suppliers within a close proximity to us as far as possible.

 We have recently partnered with a beautiful new bakery, Gwyn’s Bakery, who supply us with their world-class sourdough, pastries, buns and cookies.

 Wednesday - 10am to 5pm

 Thursday - 10am to 5pm